QuantEcon/lecture-python-programming/source/rst/python_oop.rst

     c1.wealth

-In fact, each instance stores its data in a separate namespace dictionary
+Each instance, i.e., each consumer,  stores its data in a separate namespace dictionary

 .. code-block:: python3